 All of these websites take one ZIP Code and average out the price per square foot for the entire ZIP Code.
 This is what confuses buyers and sellers on the valuation of their homes, and one of the reasons you must be extra careful using online sites such as these.

 These websites are not run off of comparable sales that have been examined by the human eye.
-They

-You can not compare price per square foot of a house on the 500
+They are simply price per foot within a location and it’s put out by the computer.

 You can not compare price per square foot of a house on the 500 block of Rexford with a house on the 900 block of Alpine just because they share the same zip code!
 That’s how these websites work!

 They take a zip code and they take an average.
-Forget about what I said above where a neighbor's house is worth 2000 dollars a square foot and another neighbor thinks his house is worth that as well because it’s on the same block… we haven’t even gotten that specific because these website may be calculating every house in the entire 90210 zip code at 1500 dollars a foot for example just because that’s the average price between south of Wilshire and north of Sunset which is absolutely ridiculous.
+Forget about what I said above where a neighbor’s house is worth 2000 dollars a square foot and another neighbor thinks his house is worth that as well because it’s on the same block… we haven’t even gotten that specific because these website may be calculating every house in the entire 90210 zip code at 1500 dollars a foot for example just because that’s the average price between south of Wilshire and north of Sunset which is absolutely ridiculous.
 It’s taking the average price per foot of homes from 3 million to 100 million dollars.

 A computer-generated system also won’t know that your house has emotional value.
 And sometimes, you as the home buyer or seller won’t know this either.